ipsdm/legitimacy/suggested-structure/README.md

 which mature the organization to a more ideal state.

 The following is the suggested initialization steps to be taken:
- 1. Existing organization authority mandate the use of a single utitily which meets all the requirements of a [legitamte coordination utility](TODO) (suggested utility provided in this document).
+ 1. Existing organization authority mandate the use of a single utility which meets all the requirements of a [legitamte coordination utility](TODO) (suggested utility provided in this document).
 At this point this new structure should be declared as non-ratified.
  2. Existing organization leadership prepopulate tutorial information and "loose" documentation within the utility
- 2. Existing organization leadership consisely define all degrees of membership within the organization, most importantly the list of all existing members must be tabulated with distinction documented as to whom is a "full" member or some form of partial membership.
+ 2. Existing organization leadership concisely define all degrees of membership within the organization, most importantly the list of all existing members must be tabulated with distinction documented as to whom is a "full" member or some form of partial membership.
 In this context full members are required to fully engage and arrive at consensus within this process, whereas non-full members, may not be required to participate.
- 2. All members perform tutorial exersices familiarizing themselves with the mandated coordination utility
+ 2. All members perform tutorial exercises familiarizing themselves with the mandated coordination utility
- 3. Within this utiltiy, all members self-document all existing priveldges and responsibilities currently held within the organization attempting to be as truthful and comprehensive as possible.
-At this point members should refrain from documenting what _they would like_ their privledges and responsibilities to be but instead only focus on what privedges and responsibilities they truthfully already hold within the organization.
+ 3. Within this utility, all members self-document all existing privileges and responsibilities currently held within the organization attempting to be as truthful and comprehensive as possible.
+At this point members should refrain from documenting what _they would like_ their privileges and responsibilities to be but instead only focus on what privileges and responsibilities they truthfully already hold within the organization.
  4. Existing organization leadership populated a best approximation of the ideal company suggested-directives, suggested-agreements, and